Contents

 Don't include a grade if your dissertation doesn't warrant it.
 And never lie about your grade.
 It appears on your official transcript.
 Employers occasionally request verification.

 Institutional context matters too.
 If you did your dissertation at a Russell Group university.
 Cambridge, Oxford, LSE, Durham, Warwick, Manchester, Edinburgh, you might emphasise that context.
-Not by mentioning the institution again, but by slightly elevating your language about what you did.
+Not by mentioning the institution again, but by slightly improving your language about what you did.
 The expectation at Cambridge is higher than it is at some other universities.
 Examiners know this.
 Employers know this (at least implicitly).

 ---